polytypic/Recalled/Docs/LogArch.md

 untouched from one run of the build system to the next.
 It obviously makes sense to avoid having to rewrite or move data that has not changed.
 On the other hand, some tiny part of the data is likely to be under active development and changes from one build to the next.
-Once the development is finished, the data becomes part of the majority that only changes infrequently.
+Once the initial development is finished, the data becomes part of the majority that only changes infrequently.
 It therefore seems reasonable to store changes simply by appending them to the storage, because that is unlikely to immediately waste large amounts of storage space, because most of the live data remains untouched.

 This is exactly the main approach employed by the persistent storage system of Recalled to store computations.
 Specifically, records of new computations are simply appended to the end of a file.
-When a previously known computation changes, it is also appended to the end of a file, but it is also recorded that the previous version of the computation has been removed.
+When a previously known computation changes, the new data is also appended to the end of a file, but it is also recorded that the previous version of the computation has been removed.
+(As a special case, Recalled reuses old storage space when the size of the new entry exactly matches the size of the old entry.)
 When Recalled later reads an existing *log* of computations, it effectively redoes all the operations, both *add* and *remove* operations, to reconstruct the last persisted state of the storage.

 Some of the main benefits of a
 [log structured storage](http://blog.notdot.net/2009/12/Damn-Cool-Algorithms-Log-structured-storage)